Parameter sensitivity analysis for mean field games of production: Introduction

 Formally, $u^{(k)}$ and $m^{(k)}$ can be derived by differentiating System \eqref{u-msystem} $k$ times with respect to $\varepsilon$, letting $\varepsilon = 0$, and then solving.
 Notice that setting $\varepsilon = 0$ decouples the system.
 Thus $u^{(k)}$ and $m^{(k)}$ are computed by solving two equations separately, avoiding the computational difficulties arising from the forward/backward-in-time coupling.

 To establish rigorously the accuracy of this numerical method, one must answer the question: is the solution to System \eqref{u-msystem} differentiable with respect to $\varepsilon$?
 In the present article, we provide an affirmative answer to this question under generic assumptions on the data.
 In particular, we establish that there exists $\varepsilon_0>0$ small enough such that for every $k\in\bb{N}$, the solution to System \eqref{u-msystem} is $k$ times differentiable with respect to $\varepsilon$ for $0 \leq \varepsilon \leq \varepsilon_0$.
 See Theorem \ref{thm:ExistenceUniquenessEtc_un/mn} below.
-More precisely, we establish that the difference between the solution and its $k$th order Taylor expansion is of size $O(\varepsilon^{k+1})$ for $\varepsilon$ small enough.
-On the other hand, based on the precise estimates obtained, we conjecture that the solution is not, in fact, analytic with respect to the parameter $\varepsilon$.
+More precisely, we establish that the difference between the solution and its $k$th order Taylor expansion is bounded by $C_k\varepsilon^{k+1}$ for some constant $C_k$.
+On the other hand, the constants $C_k$ that appear in our analysis blow up very fast as $k \to \infty$, and for this reason we conjecture that the infinite series expansion does not in fact converge (see Remark \ref{rem:constants}).

 While the numerical method of Chan and Sircar gives a practical application, our work is also motivated by the theory of forward-backward linear systems of equations, which turn out to be of fundamental importance in mean field game theory.
 In their seminal work \cite{cardaliaguet2019master}, Cardaliaguet et al.~show that one can established well-posedness of the \emph{master equation} by the following steps: (1) solve the mean field game system, (2) linearize the system by formally differentiating with respect to the measure variable $m$, and, most crucially, (3) proving \emph{estimates on solutions to linearized systems}, which have as a corollary that the solution from step 1 is differentiable with respect to the initial measure.
 We do not study the master equation in this article.
 However, our sensitivity analysis follows exactly the same steps, where instead of linearizing with respect to an infinite-dimensional measure variable, we differentiate with respect to $\varepsilon$.
 At an abstract level, the system of linear equations we study has the form